Manuport: Spirit Eye Cave pebbles

 In a 2019 excavation in West Texas, archeologists uncovered 799 possible manuports from inside Spirit Eye Cave.
 Hundreds of unmodified, polished pebbles were uncovered, organized alongside other ‘cultural material’ that indicates human presence during prehistory.
 Sedimentary analysis indicates that these pebbles were deposited possibly 4,200 years BP.
 Researchers have suggested that this collection represents a portable form of ‘pebble art’, although their meaning is difficult to conclusively discern.

 The pebbles demonstrate a striking uniformity.
-The leading theory proposed by archeologists is that these stones are gastroliths.
+The hypothesis proposed by archeologists is that these stones are gastroliths.
 Whether they were deposited after birds had died in situ or later collected by humans is still up for debate, though cultural significance of the stones should not be ruled out.
 Given the technological prominence of stones in prehistory, there is a myriad of possible ‘cultural meanings’ these gastroliths represent.
 One explanation offered is that these stones, given their smaller size, could have made for effective projectiles.
 Another explanation suggests that, like other contemporary prehistoric cultures, the Spirit Eye Cave manuports may have been spiritually ‘eaten’ (or placed in the mouth) as part of a lithophagic ritual.